LidiaRipollSanchez/Neuropeptide-Connectome/README.md

 **Figure 1**

-* 14062022_visualisation_short_range_cytoscape_colorpalete.pdf.cys : Cytoscape file for Figure 1
+* 14062022_visualisation_short_range_cytoscape_colorpalete.pdf.cys (FOLDER Adjacency matrices for networks): Cytoscape file for Figure 1
-* 14062022_visualisation_short_range_cytoscape_colorpalete.pdf : Network representation from Figure 1
+* 14062022_visualisation_short_range_cytoscape_colorpalete.pdf (FOLDER Adjacency matrices for networks): Network representation from Figure 1
-* 07072022_NPP_GPCR_networks_short_range_model.csv : Dataset used to build Cytoscape figure, network expressed as edge list
+* 07072022_NPP_GPCR_networks_short_range_model.csv (FOLDER Adjacency matrices for networks): Dataset used to build Cytoscape figure, network expressed as edge list

 **Figure 3**

-* Worm_head_midbody_tail3_horizontal.pdf : worm outline figure
+* Worm_head_midbody_tail3_horizontal.pdf (FOLDER Figures): worm outline figure
-* GPCR_with_one_ligand : identities of GPCRs that only have 1 ligand
+* GPCR_with_one_ligand (FOLDER Models Comparison): identities of GPCRs that only have 1 ligand
-* cognate_Neuropeptide_to_GPCR_with_one_ligand : the identities of the cognate neuropeptides
+* cognate_Neuropeptide_to_GPCR_with_one_ligand (FOLDER Models Comparison): the identities of the cognate neuropeptides
-* Neuron_expression_GPCR_1_ligand: Expression of 1 ligand GPCRs by neuron
+* Neuron_expression_GPCR_1_ligand (FOLDER Models Comparison): Expression of 1 ligand GPCRs by neuron
 * Neuron_expression_cognate_NPP_to_GPCR_1_ligand: Expression of cognate NPPs that specifically bind only GPCRs that bind only 1 ligand

 **Figure 4**

 * Barplot_Neuron_with_GPCR.png : Number of neurons that express each GPCR, used for the assortativity analysis
 * Barplot_Neuron_with_neuropeptide.png : Number of neurons that express each NPP, used for the assortativity analysis
-* 07072022_NPP_GPCR_networks_short_range_model : Adjacency matrices of all 91 NPP-GPCR networks short-range used to build the graphs in the figure and figure S2
+* 07072022_NPP_GPCR_networks_short_range_model (FOLDER Adjacency matrices for networks): Adjacency matrices of all 91 NPP-GPCR networks short-range used to build the graphs in the figure and figure S2
-* 07072022_NPP_GPCR_networks_mid_range_model : Adjacency matrices of all 91 NPP-GPCR networks mid range used to build supplementary figure S3
+* 07072022_NPP_GPCR_networks_mid_range_model (FOLDER Adjacency matrices for networks): Adjacency matrices of all 91 NPP-GPCR networks mid range used to build supplementary figure S3
 * 20220103_Order of 91 NPP/GPCR networks.csv : Order of the 91 NPP-GPCR networks in list format used for supplementary figure S2 and S3

 **Figure 5**

-* 07072022_neuropeptide_connectome_short_range_model.csv : Dataset used to build matrix depiction in colour in figure
+* 07072022_neuropeptide_connectome_short_range_model.csv (FOLDER Adjacency matrices for networks): Dataset used to build matrix depiction in colour in figure
-* 07072022_neuropeptide_connectome_mid_range_model.csv : Dataset used to build matrix depiction in grey in figure
+* 07072022_neuropeptide_connectome_mid_range_model.csv (FOLDER Adjacency matrices for networks): Dataset used to build matrix depiction in grey in figure
 * Barplot_NPP_per_neuron.png : number of NPPs expressed per neuron, neurons sorted in alphabetical order
 * Barplot_GPCR_per_neuron.png : number of GPCRs expressed per neuron, neurons sorted in alphabetical order
 * 26012022_num_neuronID.txt : neurons that correspond to each row and column in the adjancency matrices
-* 072022_anatomical_class.csv : classification of each neuron in a neuronal type and matrix of anatomical proximity of neuronal processes that was used to define the short-range constraints for the short range network.
+* 072022_anatomical_class.csv (FOLDER Main): classification of each neuron in a neuronal type and matrix of anatomical proximity of neuronal processes that was used to define the short-range constraints for the short range network.

 **Figure 6**